qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 {: #ack-uniflows title="Acknowledging packets sent on uniflows"}

 Here five uniflows are in use, two in the client to server direction and three in the reverse one.
-In this case, the client first sends a packet on its sending uniflow 1 (linked to the CID B).
-The server hence receives the packet on its receiving uniflow 1.
-Therefore, it generates a MP_ACK frame for the Uniflow ID 1 and transmits it to the client.
-The server has the freedom to choose any of its sending uniflows to transmit this frame.
-In the provided situation, the server sends its packets on its sending uniflow 2 (and the client will thus receives this packet on its receiving uniflow 2).
+The client first sends a packet on its sending uniflow 1 (linked to CID B).
+The server receives the packet on its receiving uniflow 1.
+Therefore, it generates a MP_ACK frame for Uniflow ID 1 and transmits it to the client.
+The server can choose any of its sending uniflows to transmit this frame.
+In the provided situation, the server sends its packets on uniflow 2.
+The client thus receives this packet on its receiving uniflow 2.

-Similarly, packets over a given uniflow might be acknowledged by (MP_)ACK frames sent on another uniflow that does not share the same network path.
+Similarly, packets sent over a given uniflow might be acknowledged by (MP_)ACK frames sent on another uniflow that does not share the same network path.
 Looking at
-{{examplempquic}} again, the "Response 2" packet on server's sending uniflow 1 with DCID D using the LTE network is acknowledged by a MP_ACK frame received on an uniflow using the Wi-Fi network.
+{{examplempquic}} again, "Response 2" packet on server's sending uniflow 1 with DCID D using the LTE network is acknowledged by a MP_ACK frame received on a uniflow using the Wi-Fi network.

 Exchanging Addresses